This delicious paleo pumpkin soup is perfect for anyone who feels like a flavor packed paleo friendly soup.

 This soup recipe is pretty basic so you might want to add a bit more to it depending on your preferences.
 In the cooking tips below I go through several variations that you can do on this recipe to get something a bit different.

 You can use any type of pumpkin for this recipe but for the best results I highly recommend using butternut as it’s probably one of the best tasting pumpkins around.
 One downside is that they can be quite a bit more expensive than something like a Kabocha pumpkin.

-If you want to see how this paleo pumpkin soup recipe is done, then be sure to check out my video above.
+If you want to see how this paleo pumpkin soup recipe is done, then be sure to check out my video below.
 It takes you through all the steps you need to know to get this recipe prepared, cooked and ready to serve.

 Paleo Pumpkin Soup Recipe

 Add the onion, garlic and cook for 2-3 minutes.